gracco/sysadmin-interview-questions/README.md

   - 4 it's minimum recommended by RedHat

 * What does the column 'reach' mean in ```ntpq -p``` output?
-  - It's a octal number, that show the last 8 transactions with the ntp server, this number is a FIFO log, so if same packet doesn't arrive (it's UDP), this number can be different based in the order of the checks.
+  - It's a octal number, that show the last 8 transactions with the ntp server, this number is a FIFO log, so if the same packet doesn't arrive (it's UDP), this number can be different based in the order of the checks.

 * You need to upgrade kernel at 100-1000 servers, how you would do this?
-  - I would use ansible, but before I will test in some controled group to see if something bad can happen.
+  - I would be using Ansible, but before I would test in a controled group to check if something bad can happen.

 * How can you get Host, Channel, ID, LUN of SCSI disk?
   - `cat /proc/scsi/scsi`